onlinehub0808/-smart-contract-best-practices/src/07-DocumentationProcedures.md

 **Procedures**

-- Notification process if bug is discovered
+- Action plan in case a bug is discovered (e.g., emergency options, public notification process, etc.)
 - Wind down process if something goes wrong (e.g., funders will get percentage of your balance before attack, from remaining funds)
-- If hacker bounty*provided for discovered bugs, responsible disclosure policy, where to report, etc
+- Responsible disclosure policy (e.g., where to report bugs found, the rules of any bug bounty program)
 - Recourse in case of failure (e.g., insurance, penalty fund, no recourse)

 **Contact Information**